 Internships & Opportunities

-If you are interested in an internship with the Office of Sustainability for fall 2017 or in the future, please email email@example.com and we can provide more information about upcoming opportunities.
+If you are interested in an internship with the Office of Sustainability, please email email@example.com and we can provide more information about upcoming opportunities.

 Office of Sustainability Opportunities

 The Community Learning Garden (CLG) is seeking volunteers for 2018!

 The Hollywood Farmers' Market is looking for an energetic individual to staff a table and sell bread at the market.

 Become an advocacy leader with PIRG Campus Action promoting the environment, democracy, and social justice.

 The Environmental Science and Policy student group, ENSPire will be hosting a campus creek clean-up and other events through out the semester.